How We Conduct Our Research

 - They weave their glasses cases out of recycled plastic in Ghana, where workers are paid a fair wage.

 - They use responsibly sourced packaging.

-- They carbon offset delivery of products and carbon offset the teams flights.
+- They carbon offset delivery of products and teams' flights.

 - The factory making their sunglasses is based in China and has a regular SMETA audit.